aerosol/anxibits-hugo/content/post/2018-03-18-symbolic-computations.md

 ---

 I went with ruby because I don't know ruby.
 I have written ~300 LoC of ruby code in my life.
-That'd have been much prettier with Elixir, but hey :trollface:
+That'd have been much prettier with Elixir, but hey :sunglasses:

 Here I am doubling my ruby record.